 Melissa Forrester, President

 Melissa is the Community Engagement Specialist for United Food Bank in Mesa.
-Through her work with UFB, Melissa attends regular meetings with the following Chambers: Tempe, Mesa, Gilbert, Chandler, Queen Creek, East Valley Hispanic, San Tan, Florence, Globe/Miami and Superior.
+Through her work with United Food Bank, Melissa touches lives all over the East Valley and beyond.
+From Chandler to Gilbert and Queen Creek, out to San Tan, Florence and Globe/Miami, she works to help nourish Arizona communities.
 She is an Ambassador for both the Mesa and Tempe Chambers of Commerce.
-Her other volunteer activities include: For Our City Mesa/Care Inc. Committee; Mesa Community College Center for Community & Civic Engagement Board; and Mesa Schools Service Learning Board.
+Her other volunteer activities include: For Our City Mesa/Care Inc. Committee; Mesa Community College Center for Community & Civic Engagement Board; and, Mesa Schools Service Learning Board.

 Bob Burns, Vice President

 Bob is a founding member of the EVVPA.
 He has served as President, Treasurer, a Trustee, and as a Member of the By-Laws Committees.
 Bob served his Country in the United States Navy during the Vietnam Conflict (1964 -1968, Active, EN3 SS/DV) as an engineman on diesel/electric submarines and was stationed at Pearl Harbor, Hawaii and Subic Bay, Philippines.

 Bob is retired.
 He owned and operated Driven Solutions, a material handling sales and service company.
 His other community activities include volunteering with American Veterans of Foreign Wars Dode Morris Post 1760 (past Quartermaster and current Trustee), and with the American Legion Post 26, both of Mesa.